OpenSecuritySummit/oss2020/content/tracks/Azure/_index.md

 when_day     : Wed,Thu
 when_time    :
 session_slack:
-description  : Sessions focusing on Azure Security and AWS Automation organizers   :
+description  : Sessions focusing on Azure Security and Azure Automation organizers   :
 ---